-Whitstable is a seaside town and it’s particular famous for its “Native Oysters“, that were already being harvested in Roman times.
+Whitstable is a seaside town and it’s particularly famous for its “Native Oysters”, which were already being harvested in Roman times.

-I have recently made the leap and removed fish from my diet, making it entirely vegetarian, but my mum assured me that the crab sandwich from Wheelers Oyster Bar was the best one she ever had.
+I have recently leaped and removed fish from my diet, making it entirely vegetarian, but my mum assured me that the crab sandwich from Wheelers Oyster Bar was the best one she ever had.

 My Kent Downs experience doesn’t finish here: don’t miss the video on my new YouTube channel to immerse yourself in the atmosphere of the AONB!

 Looking for more things to see and do while in Kent?
 Check out my other posts in East Sussex:

 I know Kent well and visit friends in Herne Bay and Cranbrook regularly and I reckon you’ve picked out the best bits for tourists to visit.
 Well done you!!

 Thank you Mari, that really means a lot!

 Is there any other place you would suggest?